Ignacio Agramonte: Biography

-He went on to become Major General of the Cuban forces for the military district of the province of Camagüey, where he organized the best cavalry troops in the Cuban Liberation Army.
-Showing great vision, in spite of his lack of formal military training, his troops terrified the Spanish Army.
-The Spaniards knew him to be formidable in battle, and nicknamed him "The Young Bolívar".
+He went on to become Major General of the Cuban forces for the military district of the province of Camagüey, where he organized cavalry troops of the Cuban rebel army.
+Showing vision, in spite of his lack of formal military training, his troops proved a huge challenge for the Spanish Army.
+Due to his fighting skills in battle and also his cruelty, he began to be known as "The Young Bolívar".

+According to the press, on October 26, 1871, he executed six persons of his own forces whom he suspected wanted to give up and surrender to the Spanish authorities.
+One of them was a woman, wife to one of Agramonte's soldiers, whom he accused of trying to convince his husband to give up the fight.

 Agramonte capped his impressive list of military achievements when, on October 8, 1871, he led a daring rescue.
 His commander, Julio Sanguily, was taken prisoner by more than 120 light cavalry while visiting a farm.
 Agramonte ordered 35 of his exhausted troops to mount up and track down the Spaniards.
-He personally led a furious charge, successfully rescuing Sanguily and routing the enemy troop, killing 11 and taking five prisoners.
+He personally led a furious charge, successfully rescuing Sanguily and routing the enemy troops, killing 11 and taking five prisoners.
+On May 7, 1873, he led a machete charge at Cocal del Olimpo against a column of around 100 Spanish soldiers (led by Cuban-born lieutenant colonel Leonardo Abril), of whom 47 were killed in combat.

 Ignacio Agramonte was killed at the Battle of Jimaguayú on May 11, 1873, where he was struck on the head by a stray bullet.
 The Spanish soldiers stole his wallet and papers.
-When their officers realized who they had killed, they went back and took the body with them to the provincial capital.
+When their officers realized who they had killed, they went back and took the body with them to the Puerto del Príncipe.
 His body was cremated by the Spanish authorities in Camagüey for fear that his troops would assault the city to recover the remnants of his body.

-Brigadier General Henry Reeve, an American volunteer and commander of his Cavalry Corps, nicknamed him "El Mayor", implying that Agramonte was the best of all the Cuban Major Generals.
+Brigadier General Henry Reeve, a volunteer from the U.S. and commander of his Cavalry Corps, nicknamed him "El Mayor", implying that Agramonte was the most skilled of all the Cuban Major Generals.
 Máximo Gómez succeeded him as Chief Military Commander of the military district of the province of Camagüey.

 Agramonte used a Colt revolver, Navy model 1851, inlaid with ivory and gold.
 He used several machetes and sabres, and was carrying a sabre taken from a Spanish colonel at the time of his death.
+Most of his descendants lived in Camagüey until the early 1960s, when most of them went into exile as a result of the triumph of the Cuban Revolution.